Bhargavishenoy/rosalind_bioinformatics_problems/README.md

-# rosalind_bioinformatics_problems
-Solutions to bioinformatics problems from the Rosalind platform using Python.
-Includes well-commented code and explanations for learning and revision.

 # Rosalind Bioinformatics Problems 🧬

 This repository contains my solutions to bioinformatics problems from [Rosalind](http://rosalind.info/), a platform for learning bioinformatics through problem solving.